What to Serve with Meatballs: 13 Classy Side Ideas

 You can also use whole-wheat options for a healthier way to enjoy meatballs with a carb.

 And if you’re just completely over pasta, why not get whole wheat pitas, sliders, or subs to serve your meatballs in?
+(Here’s some sides for your meatball subs!)

 These work especially well when you’re having a party of any kind.